ocfl-archive/gocfl/docs/NNNN-gocfl-extension-manager.md

 Executed after the path within the version content folder is known to the OCFL tool.
 Used by extensions, which manipulate the path like [0011-direct-clean-path-layout](https://github.com/OCFL/extensions/blob/00bd9dcec83d9b27a2e4faae854a8c1e66997e0c/docs/0011-direct-clean-path-layout.md) or move content do subdirectories like [NNNN-content-subpath](https://github.com/ocfl-archive/gocfl/blob/3fa65107121024aaa3cfc17bbfa02ba2d89e679f/docs/NNNN-content-subpath.md).

 #### `ObjectExtractPath`
+For change of the content file extraction path.
+This extension is executed after the relative path of the external file is known to the OCFL tool.
+Used by extensions like [NNNN-content-subpath](https://github.com/ocfl-archive/gocfl/blob/3fa65107121024aaa3cfc17bbfa02ba2d89e679f/docs/NNNN-content-subpath.md) which have inserted additional folders and want to remove them before extractions.

 #### `ObjectExternalPath`
+For change of the version path within the inventory.
+This extension is executed before the state filepath of the current version is written into the inventory.
+This hook can be used by migration extensions, which have moved files from the manifest area to different folders and want to reflect a correct external path for extraction utilities.

 #### `ContentChange`